MicrosoftDocs/cpp-docs/docs/standard-library/nonexistent-local-time.md

 Given a `local_time` in a specific time zone, converting it to a `sys_time` could result in a time that doesn't exist.

-For example, if the `local_time` is during the transition to daylight saving time, in which the clock is "springing forward", there’s an hour that doesn't exist because it is "removed" as the clocks "springs forward" an hour.
+For example, if the `local_time` is during the transition to daylight saving time, in which the clock is "springing forward", there’s an hour that doesn't exist because it is "removed" as the clock "springs forward" an hour.
 If the `local_time` is during that hour, the conversion would result in a non-existent time.

-The following example demonstrates an ambiguous conversion.
+The following example demonstrates a nonexistent time conversion.

 ## Example: `nonexistent_local_time`